 Design professional liability insurance, or errors and omissions (E&O) insurance, provides the financial security and peace of mind you need.
 It provides coverage for architects, their partners, their employees, and the partnership or corporation for damage caused by providing or failing to provide professional services.
 It covers costs associated with your legal defense if you are sued (even if the lawsuit is unfounded) as well as any judgments or settlements that you must pay.
 Clients may want to see proof that you have design liability insurance before they hire you.

-Architects can be sued for professional negligence for a variety of reasons such as the following:
+Architects can be sued for professional negligence for a variety of reasons, such as the following:

 Whether you are a large architectural firm or a sole proprietor, design professional liability insurance is a wise and often necessary part of doing business.

 Design-build insurance provides professional liability coverage for firms that act as the designer and the general contractor for a construction project.
-It typically covers claims for damage to the project itself as well as claims for bodily injury and property damage that arise during both the design and the construction phase.
+It typically covers claims for damage to the project itself as well as claims for bodily injury and property damage that arise during both the design and construction phases.
 These situations are becoming more prevalent, and companies engaged in large construction projects with a broad scope of responsibilities and risks need to work carefully with an experienced insurance agent to find the right coverage.

 Finding quotes for coverage isn't always easy.
 There are a few steps you can take to make this process fast.